Achilleas Kostoulas

 I am interested in a wide range of phenomena related to teaching and learning languages.
 These include topics such as plurilingualism, language policy, and the psychological aspects of language education.

 I often approach these topics through a complexity perspective, which helps me to draw connections between diverse phenomena.
-In 2018, I published a research monograph, A Language School as a Complex System, which shows how complexity thinking can work as a metatheoretical framework in language education.
+In 2018, I published a research monograph, A Language School as a Complex System.
+In this book, I demonstrate how complexity thinking can work as a metatheoretical framework in language education.
+More recently (2021), I co-authored a volume entitled The Intentional Dynamics of TESOL (with Juup Stelma), where we extend this thinking.

 Academic appointments